gabriel-skantze/CoLLIE/README.md

-# CoLLIE: Continual Learning of Language Grounding from Language-Image Embeddings

-These are instructions on how to run the experiments in the article.
+These are instructions on how to run the experiments in the article "CoLLIE: Continual Learning of Language Grounding from Language-Image Embeddings" in the Journal of Artificial Intelligence Research (JAIR) 2022.

-The code is written in Python.
-The code should be possible to run on both cpu and gpu.
+The code is written in Python and should be possible to run on both cpu and gpu.

 ## Installing packages